No Deal, Says MLB Players Union After New Offer - UrduPoint

 Manfred said the sides departed a Tuesday meeting with a "jointly developed framework that we agreed could form the basis of an agreement" while the MLB Players Association tweeted Wednesday that "reports of an agreement are false".

-Major League Baseball could impose a season of about 48 games as a result of a March 26 agreement with the union for a full pro-rated salary if no new deal for a season is reached.
+Major League Baseball could impose a season of about 48 games -- all played in home stadiums without fans -- after a March 26 agreement with the union for a full pro-rated salary if no new deal for a season is reached.

 Players could file a grievance over the issue if that happens.